Dayun123/products-rest-api/README.md

 ---
 ### Routes

-Accepts requests at the following routes
+Accepts requests at the following routes:

 |  Method | Path          | Description           |
 | --------| ------------- | ----------------------|